-Tracey Solicitors LLP provide legal advice and assistance to those who have sustained an injury while operating an e-bike or e-scooter and to those who have been involved in an accident at the hands of an e-bike/e-scooter rider.
+Tracey Solicitors LLP provide legal advice and assistance to those who have sustained an injury while operating an e-bike or e-scooter and to those who have been involved in an accident with an e-bike/e-scooter rider.

 An electric bicycle or electric scooter is a vehicle that has a small motor attached to its frame which propels the motor vehicle.
 Along with the electric motor, the rider can also propel these light electric vehicles forward by pushing forward with their feet or pedalling the bicycle.